Treats iron toxicity. This medicine is an iron chelator (binder).

 - Decrease in how much or how often you urinate

-- Unexplained weight gain or swelling in your face, hands, ankles, or feet
+- Rapid weight gain. swelling in your face, hands, ankles, or feet

 If you notice these less serious side effects, talk with your doctor: